Sallapam: Synopsis

 Radha comes from a poor family and dreams of becoming a great singer.
 She falls in love with Sasikumar, who calls himself Junior Yesudas.
 Sasikumar is also from a poor family.
-When Radha asks to marry Sasikumar, he says he is helpless as he has a lot of responsibilities and he does not have the money.
-Radha decides to commit suicide but is rescued by her cousin whom she understands was in love with her.
+When Radha asks to marry Sasikumar, he makes excuses, saying he has a lot of responsibilities and does not have any money.
+Radha decides to commit suicide but is rescued by her cousin, who she realizes was in love with her.